jungmannlab/picasso/docs/filter.rst

 Left-click and hold the mouse button down to drag a selection area in a 1D or 2D histogram.
 The selected area will be shaded in green.
 Each localization event with histogram properties outside the selected area is immediately removed from the localization list.

+In Picasso 0.5.0, an alternative approach was introduced: In the menu bar, click ``Filter`` > ``Filter``.
+A dialog is displayed where the user can numerically filter values for any of the columns.
+Click the ``Filter`` button in the dialog to remove localizations which do not fit in the input parameters.

 Save the filtered localization table by selecting ``File`` > ``Save``.